isabella232/objective-c-style-guide/README.md

 ## Singletons

-Singleton objects should use a thread-safe pattern for creating their shared instance.
+Singleton objects should use a thread-safe pattern for creating their shared instance, GCD `dispatch_once` is preferred over the older `@synchronized` method.
 ```objc
 + (instancetype)sharedInstance {
    static id sharedInstance = nil;